 What to Do When Your Toilet is Blocked: A Step-by-Step Guide

-Toilet blockages can occur at any time and are a common problem for households.
-It’s unpleasant and messy and require immediate attention.
-But, you don’t necessarily have to call a plumber immediately.
-In this blog we’ll take you through some simple steps to unclog your toilet within a matter of minutes.
+Toilet blockages can happen at any time and are a common household issue.
+They can be unpleasant dirty, inconvenient, and messy and require immediate attention.
+However, you do not always require an emergency plumber immediately.
+In this blog we’ll walk you through the steps to clear your toilet in no time.

 Key Takeaways

-- Toilet blockages can be resolved by using simple tools like a plunger baking soda
+- Toilet blockages can be cured using simple tools and techniques like a plunger baking soda

-Before we begin it is essential to be prepared with these tools at hand:
+Before we get started we must be prepared with these tools at hand:

 - Rubber Gloves